Experimental demonstration of a multi-particle collective measurement for optimal quantum state estimation: Methods

-\textit{Implementation of the Massar and Popescu measurement} --- Attempts to implement the Massar and Popescu game have so far been limited to the use of photonic quantum walks, where various degrees of freedom of the same photon encode different qubits \cite{Hou2018, zhou2023}.
-While this simulates the collective strategy using non-identical degrees of freedom of a \emph{single} photon, such states have analogs in classical optics and cannot meaningfully violate Bell's inequalities or be used for useful quantum computing.
+Attempts to implement the Massar and Popescu game have so far been limited to the use of photonic quantum walks, where various degrees of freedom of the same photon encode different qubits \cite{Hou2018, zhou_experimental_2025}.
+Although this simulates the collective strategy using non-identical degrees of freedom of a single photon, such projection states cannot meaningfully violate Bell's inequalities or be applied to useful quantum computing.
+The same outcomes could be obtained with classical light of the same mean photon number, and the outcome statistics could be predicted without a quantum-mechanical treatment, based on first-order interference.
+Nonetheless, photonic quantum walks are valuable for simulating topological physics\cite{kitagawa2012observation}, quantum algorithms\cite{qiang2021implementing}, as well as providing a testing ground for collective measurements.

 Instead, we begin with two identical photons, which are our two copies in the ensemble for the Massar and Popescu game.
-Our multi-particle implementation involves an entangling measurement of two-photon polarization states that combines Hong-Ou-Mandel (HOM) interference with polarization-dependent loss, as shown in Fig. \ref{fig:setup} \cite{Thekkadath_2018}.
+Our multi-particle implementation involves an entangling measurement of two-photon polarization states that combines Hong-Ou-Mandel (HOM) interference~\cite{HOM_PRL87, PRA2022_Quantum-metrology-HOM} with polarization-dependent loss \cite{berry_fair-sampling_2010, ringbauer_information_2014}, as shown in Fig. \ref{fig:setup} \cite{Thekkadath_2018}.

 We used a narrow-linewidth 40 mW 405 nm continuous wave laser to pump a 2 mm Type II BBO crystal.
 The orthogonally polarized 810 nm photon pairs were generated through collinear spontaneous parametric down-conversion and then were split at a polarizing beamsplitter and then coupled into polarization-maintaining fibers.
 The photons were out-coupled into two arms, with one out-coupler on a translation stage to vary the relative delay between the photons.
 In each arm a half-wave plate (HWP) and a quarter-wave plate (QWP) were used to prepare the input polarization state $\ket{\vec{n}}\otimes\ket{\vec{n}}$, with the encoding $\ket{0} \equiv \ket{H}$ and $\ket{1} \equiv \ket{V}$.